top of page

 Letters have POWER !

-Here is sample wording to create a letter to Ottawa.
+Here is sample wording to create a letter to Mayor and Council.
 Copy, paste, and send!
 (Links below HOW TO Send)

 Begin by using your own words.